National Parks To Help Promote Eco-tourism In GB: Amin Aslam - UrduPoint

 National Parks To Help Promote Eco-tourism In GB: Amin Aslam

-Special Assistant to the Prime Minister on Climate Change Malik Amin Aslam on Wednesday said the two new national parks for Gilgit Baltistan announced by Prime Minister Imran Khan would help promote eco-tourism in the region

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Dec, 2020 ) :Special Assistant to the Prime Minister on Climate Change Malik Amin Aslam on Wednesday said the two new national parks for Gilgit Baltistan announced by Prime Minister Imran Khan would help promote eco-tourism in the region.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :Special Assistant to the Prime Minister on Climate Change Malik Amin Aslam said the two new national parks for Gilgit Baltistan, announced by Prime Minister Imran Khan, would help promote eco-tourism in the region.

-Addressing a news conference here, he said the Himalaya National Park and the Nanga Parbat Park, announced under the prime minister's 'Protected Areas Initiative', would span over 3,600 square kilometers, five per cent of the GB's total area.
+In a statement issued here, he said the Himalaya National Park and the Nanga Parbat Park, announced under the prime minister's 'Protected Areas Initiative', would span over 3,600 square kilometers, five per cent of the GB's total area.

 Comprising unique ecological areas with very high altitude biodiversity as well as precious flora and fauna of snow leopards, Himalyan brown bear, Ladakh urial, Ibex, Marco Polo sheep and blue sheep, the two parks would play a crucial role in promoting eco-tourism in the country, he added.